2002 Oklahoma gubernatorial election: Democratic primary

-Three state legislators sought the Democratic Party nomination, chasing front-runner Vince Orza who had previously sought the Governor's office as a Republican, only to be defeated by Bill Price in the primary runoff.
-State Senator Brad Henry limped into the runoff with 28% against Orza's 44%, but opposition to the former Republican from New York coalesced behind Henry.
-Orza found himself again losing the runoff after winning the initial primary.
-Henry won the runoff with close to 19 thousand fewer votes than Orza received in the initial primary.
+Three state legislators sought the Democratic Party nomination, trailing Vince Orza who had previously sought the Governor's office as a Republican, only to be defeated by Bill Price in the primary runoff.
+State Senator Brad Henry advanced to the runoff with 28% against Orza's 44%, but opposition to the former Republican from New York coalesced behind Henry.
+Orza found himself once again losing the runoff after winning the initial primary.